Bodywork Modalities and Definitions

 Therapeutic Bodywork is the general term that encompasses all bodywork styles from Massage Therapy to Reiki, and includes over 200 modalities.
-At The Backrub Stores, our commitment is to long-term and ongoing health through Bodywork.
+At The Highland Backrub, our commitment is to long-term and ongoing health through Bodywork.

 If you suffer from chronic pain, you may require more than one session each month to keep you out of pain so that you can truly enjoy your life.

 Massage therapy need not be painful and works best when you commit to the health benefits of regular therapy.
 We recommend getting bodywork every month to keep your muscles and fascia healthy and pliable.
 You will move better when your fascia is flexible with the expanded blood and lymph flow informing your entire muscle/fascia and nervous system.

 Massage Therapy is a non-invasive self-care option that can benefit every body.

 - Massage can address and/or eliminate symptoms of:

 - Chronic pain

 - Injury to muscles, connective tissue and tendons

 - Poor circulation